-The Eldercare Locator was launched in 1991.
-Funded by the Administration on Aging, it is a component of the Administration for Community Living and is administered by the National Association of Area Agencies on Aging.
+Launched in 1991, the Eldercare Locator was established.
+Funded by the Administration on Aging, a component of the Administration for Community Living and is administered by the National Association of Area Agencies on Aging.
 It is the only national information and referral resource to provide support across the spectrum of issues for older adults and their caregivers.

 Through its national call center (800-677-1116), which operates five days a week from 9:00 a.m. to 8:00 p.m.
-Eastern time and website, the Eldercare Locator serves as a trusted gateway and instant connection to resources that enable older people to live independently in their communities and offers support for caregivers.
+Eastern time and website (www.eldercare.gov), the Eldercare Locator serves as a trusted gateway and instant connection to resources that enable older people to live independently in their communities and offers support for caregivers.
 In 2014, the Eldercare Locator's call, online chat and email volume received over 270,000 requests for assistance from all fifty states, the District of Columbia and most U.S. territories.